New Zealand’s sustainable finance strategy

 Within a rapidly evolving international landscape, where global sovereigns are deploying sustainable finance strategies which create a cohesive and coordinated plan for attracting and directing investment, there are real and opportunity costs to New Zealand from delayed action or inaction.

-The vision of the strategy is ‘finance that unlocks New Zealand’s potential and enables the growth, innovation and capital required for current and future generations to thrive’.
+The recommended vision of the strategy is ‘finance that unlocks New Zealand’s potential and enables the growth, innovation and capital required for current and future generations to thrive’.

 Download the Guide